h1alexbel/awesome-social-program-analysis/README.md

 **Neural software analysis**.
 _Commun.
 ACM 65_, 1 (January 2022), 86–96.
 [ACM](https://doi.org/10.1145/3460348):
-> "The key idea is to train a neural machine learning model on numerous code examples, which, once trained, makes predictions about previously unseen code."

 > "Fortunately, software is written by humans and hence follows regular patterns and coding idioms, similar to natural language.
 For example, developers commonly call a loop variable i or j,